Serg-Ale/GitBasics/Introdução ao Git e ao GitHub/5 - Introdução ao GitHub/Trabalhando com o GitHub.md

 ```

 # Push
-To push our local commits to our remote repository, we can type the following comanda - Note that you've to certify that the remote repository have been setup as exemplified bellow:
+To push our local commits to our remote repository, we can type the following comand - Note that you've to certify that the remote repository have been setup as exemplified bellow:
 ```bash
 git push -u origin main
 ```